Orb or Wheel weaving spiders

 Genus Arachnura

-You do not suspect a spider in this wooly stick hanging in the air.
+You do not suspect a spider in this woolly stick hanging in the air.
 But a closer look reveals the scorpion-tailed spider.
 The female spider is around 15 mm large and the male is almost invisible and is only 2-3 mm long.
 The colour differs markedly with age.
 From pinkish-brown, dark pink-orange-brown and dark-yellow.

 The upper portion of the web often lack spirals.
 Spiderlings hatch in early summer.
-Their body starts triangular and lengthens with every mold.
+Their body starts triangular and lengthens with every mould.
 The spider can be found in in all states of Australia.

 Arachnura higginsi Scorpion-tailed spider